poprahul/serverless-samples/testing-samples/java-test-samples/README.md

 ```
 The SAM CLI installs dependencies defined in `HelloWorldFunction/pom.xml`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
 [Read the documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-building.html).

+> Note:
+> If you witness error `Could not find public.ecr.aws/sam/build-java11:latest-x86_64 image locally and failed to pull it from docker` then run `docker logout public.ecr.aws` and rerun `sam build --use-container`

 Use the following commend to deploy your application package to AWS:
 ``` bash
 # deploy your application to the AWS cloud